This post has been corrected to remove phrasing that was copied from Wikipedia, Prof. Boerner’s Explanations, and Senate.gov.

 The 1898 Treaty of Paris allowed temporary American control of Cuba, ceded indefinite colonial authority over Puerto Rico, Guam, Philippine islands and precipitated the collapse of the Spanish Empire.

 4. In 1914, World War I broke out between Germany and Austria-Hungary and United Kingdom, France and the Russian Empire.
-America did not intervene in this war for the first three years of it’s outbreak.
+America did not intervene in this war for the first three years.

 New Zealand troops headed off to Europe to fight for the Allied powers.